Guide to portfolios

 - Online portfolios can provide interactivity for viewers and reflect your technical skills

-- You could opt to use a portfolio template, or create your own to exercise greater control over the format and demonstrate your capabilities.
+- You could use a portfolio template or create your own to exercise greater control over the format and demonstrate your capabilities.

 As you create more pieces of work throughout your studies and ultimately your career, it will be important to revisit your portfolio and consider which images best exemplify your work, and whether your personal style has developed and evolved, requiring your portfolio to be updated accordingly.